Handymen say these are the smartest home upgrades you can make under $35

 To give a little shine or TLC to old or unpainted wood counters, cabinets, and floors, this cabinet and table restorer may be all you need.
 Wipe it over dry, faded, scuffed, and tired wood and watch as that same wood starts to shine.
 It cleans stains and dirt and feeds the wood with a deep drink of mineral oil.
 And it smells like almonds!

-17Swap in modern cabinet knobs
+17Swap in updated cabinet knobs

-18Swap out your outdated faucets for something more contemporary
+19Swap out your outdated faucets for something more contemporary

 “For most people it's easy enough to swap out outdated faucets, [shower heads] and even toilets for newer, more efficient models,” says Destry Thompson, general manager of John Stevenson Plumbing, Heating & Air Conditioning.
 This kitchen faucet comes in a range of finishes for the perfect, modern look (including brushed nickel and black and gold).
 Made of high-quality stainless steel, the faucet has a 17-inch height and is designed with a convenient, pull-out sprayer.

-• Available styles: 6
+- Available styles: 6

-19Declutter & organize with this hanging closet organizer
+20Declutter & organize with this hanging closet organizer

-20Bring organization & order to any space with these clear bins
+21Bring organization & order to any space with these clear bins

 Set these plastic storage bins on closet shelves or in the pantry to gather together difficult-to-store items into categories.
 They hold quite a lot and you can see right into them so nothing will get lost.
 They have integrated handles for easy loading and unloading.

-21Maximize space & storage to eliminate clutter
+22Maximize space & storage to eliminate clutter

 To declutter and add organization, try adding these space-saving hangers to your rig, which increase the carrying capacity of your closet.
 Each one holds five hangers.
 This takes advantage of vertical space while freeing up some horizontal room.
 This is a four-pack so it will open up quite a bit of space.